thirdcake/learn-grav-ja/src/pages/08.advanced/09.grav-development/03.grav-17-upgrade-guide/index.md

 * Added `Content Editor` option to user account blueprint

-* **BC BREAK** Admin will not initialize frontend pages anymore, this has been done to greatly speed up Admin plugin.
+* **後方互換性の破壊** Admin will not initialize frontend pages anymore, this has been done to greatly speed up Admin plugin.

     Please call `$grav['admin']->enablePages()` or `{% do admin.enablePages() %}` if you need to access frontend pages.
 This call can be safely made multiple times.